pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1877: Unit Testing Good Practices

+Today, I read the Software Engineering at Google book.
+I learned about some interesting unit testing practices like Behavior Test Driven Development (BTDD).
+This approach focuses on testing the behaviors of the system rather than implementation details.
+In the past, I always thought that a method/function equaled unit tests.
+I now agree that testing this way causes brittle tests and many errors when the code changes.
+Another good practice is to create complete and concise tests.
+This means the test needs to have a good name and be comprehensive.
+You might think about creating objects in a separate method, but sometimes this is a bad practice because it hides the test complexity.
+The book has four chapters dedicated to testing.
+Google really loves testing in software.

 ### Day 1876: Airflow Certification

 Today in the morning I presented the exam to get my [Airflow Fundamentals certification](https://www.credly.com/badges/a9a175e6-e7c0-45ea-8628-cf932d729a55).
 The exam was good, I passed with a 84% score, I am very happy because I studied a lot about Airflow to pass the exam, I feel very tired because I decide to take this certification due to the free opportunity to take the exam while studying for another two cloud certifications (AWS and IBM).
 I don't want to be in the same situation again, the next I think twice before take three certifications at the same time 😅.
 Now I am more relax and I can focus on continue developing some DAGs and my other studies topics.